 Principles for Sustainable Insurance

-The UNEP FI Principles for Sustainable Insurance are a global framework for the insurance industry to address ESG risks and opportunities.
+The UNEP FI Principles for Sustainable Insurance provide a global framework for the insurance industry to address ESG risks and opportunities.
 Their aim is to better understand, prevent and reduce environmental, social and governance risks, whilst enhancing opportunities for effective risk protection and reporting.

 Principle 1